Amaan Kurji, Owner

 Joanna is registered through Yoga Alliance as a Yoga Teacher, Children’s Yoga Teacher and Prenatal Yoga Teacher.

-Lauren Kite, Operations Manager
+Lauren Kite, Director of Operations

 Lauren has a BA in the Comparative History of Ideas, emphasis on Critical Theory/Culture Studies, with double minors from the School of Aquatic Fisheries Sciences, emphasis on Aquatic Ecology and Conservation Management, University of Washington.

 An e-RYT certified yoga instructor, Lauren has been on the teaching staff of 8 Limbs since 2012.

 Traveling, dancing with friends, practicing asana anywhere and EVERYWHERE, trampolines, climbing trees and being in Nature, preferably with wine, a good book or journal all help Lauren to feel vital and steeped in Gratitude for this gift of Life – and a daily meditation practice with time for retreat, solitude and Silence.